 Social partners' role in the implementation, monitoring and assessment phase:

 The more general comments by representatives of employer organisations were that there is limited interest in such measures by the companies.
-The reason is that the money will come slowly, and then refunded.
-It also requires pulling out all the permits without knowing if one company will be approved for funding, said Shteryu Nozharov from Bulgarian Industrial Association.
+The reason is that the money will come slowly in the form of a refund.
+It also requires getting all the permits without knowing if one company will be approved for funding, said Shteryu Nozharov from Bulgarian Industrial Association.

 According to economist Mihail Krastev, the Recovery and Resilience Plan cannot reshape the Bulgarian economy.
 "In 2021, the advance payments had to be received, the business was in great need of them.
 The cheap electricity that we produce and manage to sell, compensating the business with this money, may turn out to be expensive at some point," he predicted.